sl1mSha4dey/ZaMatcher/README.md

 - `iOS_MobileApp`: contains the mobile app running on iOS used to deploy the model;

 ## Installation Guide
-In order to install and use **ZaMatcher** on your environment you will need:
+In order to install and use **Za Matcher** on your environment you will need:
 - `Python 3.*`
 - `Jupyter Notebook` or `Jupyter Lab`